 An active researcher in the field of pulmonary medicine, Dr. Drazen defined the role of novel endogenous chemical agents in asthma.
 This led to four new licensed pharmaceuticals for asthma, now used in the treatment of millions of people worldwide.

-He has published over 600 papers, editorials and review articles, and has edited ten books, including five editions of Goldman-Cecil Medicine and two of Asthma and COPD.
-In 2000, he assumed the post of editor-in-chief of the New England Journal of Medicine.
-During his tenure, the Journal has published major papers advancing the science of medicine, including the first descriptions of SARS, timely coverage of the Ebola epidemic, and modifications in the treatment of cancer, heart disease and lung disease, and it has been at the forefront of the worldwide effort to register all clinical trials.
-Since 2000, the Journal, which has over a million readers every week, has seen its ISI impact factor rise from 28 to 79, the highest impact factor for any journal publishing original research.
+He has published over 600 papers, editorials and review articles and has edited 12 books, including six editions of Goldman-Cecil Medicine and two of Asthma and COPD.
+From 2000 to 2019, Dr. Drazen was editor-in-chief of the New England Journal of Medicine.
+During his tenure, the Journal published major papers advancing the science of medicine, including the first descriptions of SARS, timely coverage of the Ebola and Zika virus epidemics, and advances in the treatment of cancer, heart disease and lung disease.
+It has been at the forefront of worldwide efforts to register all clinical trials and to share clinical trial data.
+The Journal now has over two million unique visitors every week and the highest impact factor of any medical journal publishing original research.
 He now serves as Editor of NEJM Group.